projectcalico/calico/master/networking/workloads-outside-cluster.md

 #### Allow workloads access to internet, private IP addresses

-To allow workloads with a private IP address access to the internet, you can use your existing NAT capabilities, or you can enable NAT outgoing on the {{site.prodname}} IPPool.
+To allow workloads with a private IP address access to the internet, you can use your existing NAT capabilities, or you can enable natOutgoing on the {{site.prodname}} IPPool.

-In the following example, we create a {{site.prodname}} IPPool with NAT outgoing enabled.
-Outbound NAT is performed locally on the node on which each workload in the pool is hosted.
+In the following example, we create a {{site.prodname}} IPPool with natOutgoing enabled.
+Outbound NAT is performed locally on the node where each workload in the pool is hosted.

 ```
   apiVersion: v1